Ocean Explorer - 138 Guests

 • One night’s pre-expedition hotel accommodation in Reykjavik

-• Charter flight from Greenland to Iceland
+• Charter flight from Nuuk to Reykjavik

-• Group transfer from Iceland’s Keflavik International Airport to hotel
+• Group transfer from Keflavik international

 ITINERARY